MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/details-about-destructors.md

 };
 ```

 Think of this as a more deterministic garbage collector.

+Normally, the object destructs when the **std::unique_ptr** destructs, but you can hasten its destruction by calling **std::unique_ptr::reset**; or you can postpone it by saving the **std::unique_ptr** somewhere.

 Perhaps more practically and more powerfully, you can turn the **final_release** function into a coroutine, and handle its eventual destruction in one place while being able to suspend and switch threads as needed.

 ```cppwinrt
 struct Sample : implements<Sample, IStringable>